hw-studio-fall17/project.rock-paper-scissors/README.md

   </body>
   ```
 * In `style.css` select the `id` to add a [background color](https://www.w3schools.com/cssref/pr_background-color.asp)
-* Change the text color of this page (you can keep it black if you prefer that)
+* Change the text color of this page
 * Add at least one image to your page.
-It can be whatever image you would like here are some suggestions: rock paper scissors, hand games, computer games...
+Here are some googling suggestions: rock paper scissors, hand games, computer games...
 * Add a `<button>` to the page that says "PLAY!" put an `id` on this button tag. (you will use the `id` later)

 ### Contact Page in `contact.html`